GenomicsAotearoa/shell-for-bioinformatics/1.UnixShellBasics/README.md

 Steps:

 1. Remove the header information for the sequence (line starts with ">")
-2. Highlight any characters in teh sequence that *are not* A, T, C or G.
+2. Highlight any characters in the sequence that *are not* A, T, C or G.

 We will use grep to carry out the first step, and then use the pipe operator to pass the output to a second grep command to carry out the second step.